voedger/voedger-internals/server/design/sequences.md

 // Use: { Start {Next} ( Flush | Actualize ) }
 //
 // Definitions
-// - Event Processing: Start -> Next -> (Flush | Actualize)
+// - Sequencing Transaction: Start -> Next -> (Flush | Actualize)
-// - Actualization: Making the persistent state of the sequences consistent with the PLog. type ISequencer interface {
+// - Actualization: Making the persistent state of the sequences consistent with the PLog.
+// - Flushing: Writing the accumulated sequence values to the storage.
+// - LRU: Least Recently Used cache that keep the most recent next sequence values in memory. type ISequencer interface {

-  // Start starts Event Processing for the given WSID.
+  // Start starts Sequencing Transaction for the given WSID.
+  // Marks Sequencing Transaction as in progress.
-  // Panics if Event Processing is already started.
+  // Panics if Sequencing Transaction is already started.
-  // Normal flow: increments the current PLogOffset value and returns this value with `true`.
+  // Normally returns the next PLogOffset, true
-  // Returns `false` if:
+  // Returns `0, false` if:
   // - Actualization is in progress
   // - The number of unflushed values exceeds the maximum threshold
-  // If ok is true, the caller must call Flush() or Actualize() to complete the Event Processing.
+  // If ok is true, the caller must call Flush() or Actualize() to complete the Sequencing Transaction.
   Start(wsKind WSKind, wsID WSID) (plogOffset PLogOffset, ok bool)

-  // Next generates the next sequence number for the given SeqID.
+  // Next returns the next sequence number for the given SeqID.
+  // Panics if Sequencing Transaction is not in progress.
-  // Returns ErrUnknownSeqID if the sequence is not defined in Params.SeqTypes.
+  // err: ErrUnknownSeqID if the sequence is not defined in Params.SeqTypes.
   Next(seqID SeqID) (num Number, err error)

-  // Flush completes Event Processing.
+  // Flush completes Sequencing Transaction.
-  // Panics if Event Processing is not in progress.
+  // Panics if Sequencing Transaction is not in progress.
-  // Copies `inproc` buffer to the `toBeFlushed` buffer and clears `inproc`.
-  // Sends the current batch to the flushing queue and completes the Event Processing.
   Flush()

-  // Actualize completes Event Processing and starts Actualization.
+  // Actualize cancels Sequencing Transaction and starts the Actualization process.
   // Panics if Actualization is already in progress.
-  // Panics if Event Processing is not in progress.
+  // Panics if Sequencing Transaction is not in progress.
+  // Flow:
+  // - Mark Sequencing Transaction as not in progress
+  // - Cancel and wait Flushing
+  // - Empty LRU
+  // - Do Actualization process
+  // - Write next PLogOffset
   Actualize()

 }

 // Params for the ISequencer implementation.